helmutlutz/blog/docs/_posts/2024-03-07-obsidian-assistant.markdown

 ## My version of a personal assistant
 In the previous section we talked about the "high-level view" and how an agent works under the hood.
 In addition to the minimal example from before, I want the agent to be able to answer questions with information from my Obsidian notes.
 If you're not familiar with Obsidian, here is an excerpt from Wikipedia: "Obsidian is a personal knowledge base and note-taking software application that operates on Markdown files.
 It allows users to make internal links for notes and then to visualize the connections as a graph."
-So, if you are really consistent in taking notes, these files should be a wonderful resource for an agent who is presented not only with technical problems, but also serves as a personal advisor.
+So, if you are really consistent in taking notes, these files are a wonderful resource for an agent who is presented not only with technical problems, but also serves as a personal advisor.
 My hope is, that eventually, the agent can help me to manage time, resources, and even act as a sparring partner for projects (brainstorming, programming etc.).
 One of the reasons I chose Obsidan, was that it stores everything in plain markdown files (essentially like `.txt` files).
 This "openness" makes it easy to process all the data at once.

 In this section, you will see how I built the "Obsidian Search Tool".
 It's of course only one way of building it.
 In principle you could also use the minimal agent library that I showed in the last section, Huggingface's Transformers Agents, or any other of the currently spawning agent libraries.
 Afterwards, we assemble the pieces: agent, tools, and all the wiring in between.

 ### Building a vector store for the documents
 Easy things first.
 I loaded all the documents in my Obsidian notes folder and split the documents into chunks.
+The code was taken and adapted from Eugene's nice [implementation][eugenes-obsidian-assistant].
 ```python
 def get_markdown_files(path):
     markdown_files = []